dariomnalerio/aram-az/README.md

 ## Technologies

- For this project I decided to use Next.js as a full-stack solution and supabase as the database.
+ For this project I decided to use Next.js as a full-stack solution and supabase for the database and authentication.
 I believe this stack is suited for this project because of the ease of use and the speed of development as well as scalability for a rather small-scale project.

 ## Pages